 If an individuals ID documents have expired and they have applied for new documents that are on the way, a temporary exception may be applied depending on your risk assessment of the situation.

 If a temporary exception is applied, follow-ups will be required to ensure the outstanding document is received.
 Temporary exceptions follow-ups need to be managed internally.
-The First AML analyst team will not be monitoring this once a case has been completed.
+The First AML team will not be monitoring this once a case has been completed.